Impact of stellar population synthesis choices on forward modelling-based redshift distribution estimates: Galaxy population model

-The \textsc{Prospector-}$\beta$ model introduces two main modifications that makes it a more realistic representation of the galaxy population in the Universe with respect to the \textsc{Prospector-}$\alpha$ model.
-The first improvement is the addition of an observationally informative prior on the galaxy stellar mass function. \textsc{Prospector-}$\alpha$ employs a uniform prior from which one draws galaxy stellar masses, in contrast to the actual, Schechter-like behaviour of the distribution of galaxy stellar masses \citep{Marchesini2009,Baldry2012,Muzzin2013,Moustakas2013,Tomczak2014,Grazian2015,Song2016,Weigel2016,Davidzon2017, Wright2018,Weaver2023}.
+The \textsc{Prospector-}$\beta$ model aims at providing a realistic representation of the galaxy population in the Universe through the use of an observationally informative prior on the galaxy stellar mass function and a non-parametric SFH matched to the cosmic star formation rate density (SFRD).
+The stellar mass function adopts a Schechter-like behaviour of the distribution of galaxy stellar masses \citep{Marchesini2009,Baldry2012,Muzzin2013,Moustakas2013,Tomczak2014,Grazian2015,Song2016,Weigel2016,Davidzon2017, Wright2018,Weaver2023}.
 In the \textsc{Prospector-}$\beta$ model, the evolution of the mass function $\Phi(\mathcal{M},z)$ is modelled as the sum of two Schechter functions \citep{Leja2020}, where the logarithmic form of a single Schechter function $\Phi(\mathcal{M})$ at fixed redshift $z$ is

 with $\mathcal{M} = \log{M_*}$ and $\phi_*$, $\mathcal{M^*}$ and $\alpha$ evolving with redshift.
 In our work, we set the minimum and maximum stellar masses for the mass function to $M_{*,\rm min}=10^8 M_{\odot}$ and $M_{*,\rm max}=10^{12.5} M_{\odot}$.
 The stellar mass function in \cite{Leja2020} is continuous in redshift and defined only between $0.2 \le z \le 3.0$, while for $z <0.2$ and $z>3.0$, the model adopts a stellar mass function fixed at $z=0.2$ and $z=3.0$ parameter values, respectively.
-The public release of the \textsc{Prospector-}$\beta$ model allows for the use of higher redshift mass functions, e.g. \cite{Tacchella2018}.
-However, in our work we generate samples of galaxies in the redshift range $0.2 \le z \le 3.0$ that is similarly used by other galaxy population models, e.g. CosmoDC2 \citep{Korytov2019}.
+The public release of the \textsc{Prospector-}$\beta$ model allows for the use of higher redshift mass functions (e.g. \citealt{Tacchella2018}).
+However, in our work we generated samples of galaxies in the redshift range $0.2 \le z \le 3.0$ that is similarly used by other galaxy population models, for instance CosmoDC2 \citep{Korytov2019}.